spatialfruitsalad/pomelo/README.md

 This is thus the tool to make surface triangulations for your own particles.
 If you have any implementation of surface triangulation for your own particles, feel free to add a pull request so we can add them to the list.

+## If you come from 'Analyzing X-ray tomographies of granular packings' or 'Howto calculate the lpf distribution'

+ -  createBoundary: Use [this tool](https://github.com/spatialfruitsalad/pomeloTools/tree/master/createboundary) to create a boundary of surface points with label 0 around the actual particle positions.
+This will be used in pomelo to exclude the outest layer of particles.
+Extract and use this program (with adjusted paths):
+`./createBoundary  particles_centroids_ed5.dat particles_centroids_ed5.dat.border 513 513 513`
+- use Pomelo GENERIC mode with the lua files from the create boundary program.
+Please adjust file paths in surfacevoxel.lua to your folder structure.
+- copy particles_centroids_ed5.dat to particles_centroids_ed5.dat.wohead and remove the first three lines (two header lines as well as particle with label 0 (air)).
+- create list of particles in correct ellip file format `cat particles_centroids_ed5.dat.wohead | awk '{print $4, $1, $2, $3, 27.177/2, 27.17/2, 27.17/2}' > particles_centroids_ed5.dat.ellip` (radius obtained from fit of first peak from the pair correlation).
+-  pull the latest version of [calcLPF_ellip](https://github.com/spatialfruitsalad/pomeloTools/tree/master/calcLPF_ellip) .
+The new version excludes cells with volume zero, wich exist due to pomelo boundary mode ignore (cells which share a common face with a cell that belongs to boundary 0 (the container wall) will automatically be set to have volume 0).
+- make directory
+`mkdir out`
+- run calcLPF_ellip
+ `./calcLPF_ellip pomeloOut/setVoronoiVolumes.dat particles_centroids_ed5.dat.ellip  out spheres 255 255 255 0 512`
+ - That should give you a phig of 0.60.
+- When increasing the cutoff, phig should increase to around 0.64 depending on the actual chosen cutoff values.
+ `./calcLPF_ellip pomeloOut/setVoronoiVolumes.dat particles_centroids_ed5.dat.ellip  out spheres 255 255 120 100 400`
+- The lpfs can be obtained from `out/spheres_lpf.dat`. a tool like [gsl-histogram](https://www.gnu.org/software/gsl/doc/html/histogram.html) can be used to create the histogram data.

 ## License
 Pomelo is licensed under GPL3.
 See COPYING for further details.